JesalMP/Krypto-Backend-Price-Alert/README.md

 ## Getting Started

 First things first, to use this software, you'll have to install Docker, create an account on Dockerhub.io and have GoLang Installed.
+As for the Database, I will be using MongoDB Atlas, you can use MongoDB Compass too, but the DB link with username and Password should be valid.
+All in all, Mongo DB Atlas should be used for its ease of usage.